momalab/csaw_esc_2017/README.md

 Competition Deadlines
 ---------------------

 To participate in the competition, each team needs to register with the HotCRP registration system by ~~September 18, 2017~~ **(Extended) September 25, 2017**.
 In addition, each team member should also complete the supplementary CSAW 2017 questionnaire by this deadline.
 Registered teams should submit their qualification reports and developed computer files using the HotCRP system by ~~September 18, 2017~~ **(Extended) September 25, 2017**.
 The teams that qualified to the final phase will be announced on this repository by **October 3, 2017**.
-The qualified teams should submit their final reports and associated computer files using the HotCRP system by **November 3, 2017 5pm EDT (UTC-4)**.
+The qualified teams should submit their final reports and associated computer files using the HotCRP system by ~~November 3, 2017 5pm EDT (UTC-4)~~ **(Extended) November 6, 2017 5pm EST (UTC-5)**.

 ESC Competition Sponsors
 ------------------------